The Afro-American, January 4, 1936

 Hilda Clifford Flowers was Harry and Nancy’s last child.
 Born around 1910, Hilda grew up on her family’s farm in Jacksonville, Florida.
 Following her parents’ separation, she moved with her father and siblings to Boiling Springs, Pennsylvania.
 She may have attended Boiling Springs High School like her sister, Rachel.

 On the 1910 Federal Census, the census enumerator misnamed Hilda as Clifford Flowers, an infant boy born in 1910.

 Now, did you notice Hilda’s middle name?
 It is Clifford.

 Hilda is listed as being born in 1910, the same year as Clifford.
-I strongly believe that Hilda and Clifford are the same person, yet I cannot prove it until I find better facts or a family member to speak to.
+I strongly believe that Hilda and Clifford are the same person.

-The last article I found about the Wilson family was death of Herbert Wilson in 1969 from a heart attack at his place of employment.
-Hilda and Herbert were separated, they post lived at different addresses and she was saddened by his death.
+This last article reported the death of Herbert Wilson in 1962.
+From the article I learned that Hilda and Herbert were separated and resided at different addresses.
 Together they had three children, Herbert Jr., Geraldine, and Harry Wilson.